PS4 Pro: performance

 One of the greatest pleasures for a tech journalist is watching a platform blossom from a dawdling little toddler, devoid of any serious content and full of big ideas, to a fleshed out fully functional battlestation.
-Four years on, Sony still stands tall as the king of the consoles – even if Microsoft's Xbox One X is gearing up to give them a fight for the ages.
+Four years on, Sony still stands tall as the king of the consoles – even if Microsoft's Xbox One X is gearing up to give it a fight for the ages.

 Most recently that was PlayStation Now streaming on PC.
 Before that was PlayStation Vue announcing its expansion to every city in the Continental US.
 Before that it was Sony dumping its lackluster proprietary music service for a partnership with Spotify.
 Every month or two brings with it a platform update that will meaningfully change the way you interact with the system – and that’s why we feel so comfortable giving it a good recommendation.